Theophilus Jones (historian): Literary output

-Jones also published antiquarian communications in magazines, two papers in the Cambrian Register in 1795 and 1796, and another in Archaeologia, journal of the Society of Antiquaries of London, in 1814.
-He planned to write a history of Radnorshire which, however, never materialised; and he began a translation of Ellis Wynne's romance Gweledigaethau y Bardd Cwsg (Visions of the Sleeping Bard).
+Jones also published antiquarian communications in magazines, two papers in the Cambrian Register in 1795 and 1796, and a paper in the Archaeologia, the journal of the Society of Antiquaries of London, in 1814.
+He planned to write a history of Radnorshire and he began a translation of Ellis Wynne's romance Gweledigaethau y Bardd Cwsg (Visions of the Sleeping Bard), neither of which materialised.